 When you’re more aware of the moment, you give yourself the ability to respond to it in the best possible way.
 This limits future regrets and what ifs.

 How does being mindful help you with being more self-compassionate?

 It’s pretty easy to go down the path of negative self talk, and before you know it you’ve gone and hurt your feelings.
 Or worse, you’ve convinced yourself that you’re not smart enough, not good enough, or aren’t deserving enough of the rewards you’ll receive by completing some task.

-As humans we really heavily on bias to get through the day.
+As humans we rely heavily on bias to get through the day.
 Our subconscious is at the helm most of the time as it uses mental scripting to reduce our bodies consumption of energy.
 This causes us to jump to conclusions that we wouldn’t if we were more mindful.
-Being more mindful allows your conscious mind (where you logic resides) to take over and, eventually, rewrite your subconscious scripting to be less critical of yourself.
+Being more mindful allows our conscious mind (where you logic resides) to take over and, eventually, rewrite out subconscious scripting to be less critical of ourselves.

 Start Small – Training Yourself to Be More Mindful

 Becoming more mindful takes practice.
 But, its well worth the time investment as becoming more mindful has a long list of benefits:

 Becoming more mindful will aid you in all aspects of your life but let’s stay on topic, mindful self-compassion.

 Start Small.
 Start with something you do everyday, like brushing your teeth.
 Try to concentrate on what you are doing.
 Feel the tooth brush in your hand.
 The direction you move it.
 Is is up and down, back and forth, or in circular motions?
 Your mind will start to wonder after a few moments, don’t worry just pull it back to the tooth brush.